ON THIS PAGE: You will learn about how doctors describe AML. This is called the subtype. Use the menu to see other pages.

-There are different subtypes of AML.
-Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems and can behave differently after treatment.
+There are different ways to classify the subtypes of AML.
+Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems.
+In addition, each subtype can behave differently after treatment.

-AML is first described by its morphology (what the cancerous cells look like under the microscope).
+AML is first described by its morphology, or what the cancerous cells look like under the microscope.
 AML is classified by the type of normal, immature white blood cell it most closely resembles.

-Most patients with AML have a subtype called myeloblastic leukemia, which means the cancer is in the cells that normally produce neutrophils.
+Most people with AML have a subtype called myeloid leukemia, which means the cancer is in the cells that normally produce neutrophils.
 Other patients have a type of AML called monoblastic or monocytic leukemia.
 In monocytic leukemia, the cells look like white blood cells called monocytes.
 Leukemia cells can also be a mixture of myeloblastic and monocytic cells.

-The classification system from the World Health Organization (WHO) includes:
+The classification system from the World Health Organization (WHO) includes these major groups:

-- AML with recurrent genetic abnormalities (that is, with specific chromosomal changes)
+- AML with recurrent genetic abnormalities, meaning with specific chromosomal changes

-- AML with multilineage dysplasia (abnormalities in how the blood cells look)
+- AML with multilineage dysplasia, or abnormalities in how the blood cells look

 - AML that is not otherwise categorized